 Marathon Digital Holdings, Inc. (MARA) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 4.48% over the past month.
-This has outpaced the Business Services sector's loss of 7.48% and the S&P 500's loss of 3.68% in that time.
+Coming into today, shares of the company had gained 18.19% in the past month.
+In that same time, the Business Services sector lost 5.79%, while the S&P 500 lost 2.25%.

 MARA will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect MARA to post earnings of $0.61 per share.
-This would mark year-over-year growth of 1116.67%.
-Our most recent consensus estimate is calling for quarterly revenue of $89.3 million, up 10530.95% from the year-ago period.
+On that day, MARA is projected to report earnings of $0.52 per share, which would represent year-over-year growth of 966.67%.
+Our most recent consensus estimate is calling for quarterly revenue of $75.05 million, up 8834.52% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for MARA.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 18.52% higher.
-MARA is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 11.52% higher.
+MARA currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, MARA is currently trading at a Forward P/E ratio of 31.17.
-Its industry sports an average Forward P/E of 29.13, so we one might conclude that MARA is trading at a premium comparatively.
+Digging into valuation, MARA currently has a Forward P/E ratio of 37.59.
+Its industry sports an average Forward P/E of 28.09, so we one might conclude that MARA is trading at a premium comparatively.

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 194, which puts it in the bottom 24% of all 250+ industries.
+This group has a Zacks Industry Rank of 172, putting it in the bottom 33% of all 250+ industries.